projectcalico/calico/about/about-network-policy.md

 #### Ingress and egress
 At a minimum it is recommended that every pod is protected by network policy ingress rules that restrict what is allowed to connect to the pod and on which pods.
-The best practice is also to define network policy egress rules that restrict what the pod is allowed to connect to itself.
+The best practice is also to define network policy egress rules that restrict the outgoing connections that are allowed by pods themselves.
 Ingress rules protect your pod from attacks outside of the pod.
 Egress rules help protect everything outside of the pod if the pod gets compromised, reducing the attack surface to make moving laterally (east-west) or to prevent exfiltrate compromised data from your cluster (north-south).

 #### Policy schemas
 Due to the flexibility of network policy and labelling, there are often multiple different ways of labelling and writing